pdjr-build/firmware-factory/spudpole/modctl/README.md

 You can repeat this procedure at any time to update a configuration or programme a second windlass.

+### Configuration issues

+Configuration problems are indicated by the status LEDs on the module top cover.
+After programming an instance number to a control channel, the corresponding channel status LED should turn off.

+### Status LED flashes twice and repeats.
+The module channel has not been programmed - i.e. a windlass instance number has not saved to module memory.

+1. Re-programme the instance number.
+   Make sure that you press and hold the relevant programme switch for one second.

+### Status LED flashes once and repeats for more than ten seconds.
+No messages have been received from the windlass identified by the programmed instance number.

+1. Make sure the remote windlass interface module is powered.
+2. If you have more than one NMEA bus, make sure that both the windlass and the control module are connected to the same bus or that the busses are bridged.
+3. Check/replace the drop cables used at both the windlass and the control module.
+4. Check the instance number of the windlass and programme it into the module again.
+5. Use an NMEA monitor programme to confirm that the remote windlass is transmitting PGN 128777 Windlass Operating Status messages.

 ## NMEA 2000 messages

 In addition to the usual N2K network management messages the module